Anirudh-R-1201/Anirudh-R-1201.github.io/_pages/about.md

 *June 2022* Joined Oracle as Member Technical Staff of Cloud AI Services Team.

-*May 2022* Graduated from NIT-T with First Class with Distinction, majoring in Computer Science and Engineering.
+*May 2022* Graduated from NIT Tiruchirappalli with First Class with Distinction, majoring in Computer Science and Engineering with minor in Management.

-*April 2022* Wrote Thesis paper on Zero Knowledge Bi-Party Computation Using Oblivious Transfers for Recommender Systems.
+*April 2022* Wrote Bachelor Thesis on Zero Knowledge Bi-Party Computation Using Oblivious Transfers for Recommender Systems.

-*June 2021* Joined Oracle Digital Assistant Team as Intern.
+*June 2021* Joined Oracle Digital Assistant Team as Software Engineering Intern.

-*May 2021* Started serving as the Student Technical Secretary of NIT-T.
+*May 2021* Started serving as the Student Technical Secretary of NIT Tiruchirappalli under the office of the Dean of Student Welfare.

 *December 2019* Started Interning at RISE Labs of IIT Madras under Dr.Kamakoti.